 Animals rescued from illegal trade need rehabilitation before they can be returned to the wild.
 Those that have become domesticated need long-term care and forever homes.

 From conservation fund raising—through zoo ticket sales, membership fees, and events—to rescued animal rehabilitation and care, Oakland Zoo is dedicated to wildlife protection around the world.
-In April 2021, we're opening The Illegal Wildlife Trade Center, an interactive exhibit designed to educate the public, and garner support for the organizations who fight every day to end this atrocious practice.
+In April 2021, we opened The Illegal Wildlife Trade Center, an interactive exhibit designed to educate the public, and garner support for the organizations who fight every day to end this atrocious practice.

 We conduct eco trips that bring hands, funds, and supplies to our global conservation partners in the field.